 Jan.
 14, 2019—Mia Campos of Cypress Falls High School and Sara Mendez of Cy-Fair High School won first place in their respective competition divisions at the third annual CFISD Cupcake Battle, held Jan.
 11 at the Berry Center.

 The entire competition featured more than 50 entries from 12 CFISD high schools.
 Industry professionals from Johnson & Wales University’s College of Culinary Arts, CULINARY INSTITUTE LENOTRE®, Acosta Food Service, as well as current and retired culinary teachers from neighboring school districts joined CFISD staff members in serving as judges for the competition.
-The judges graded the cupcakes for overall taste and design, while other categories included Best Cake, Best Frosting, Unique Flavor, Most Technical Technique
+The judges graded the cupcakes for overall taste and design, while other categories included Best Cake, Best Frosting, Unique Flavor, Most Technical Technique and Best Presentation.

 Falls High School junior Mia Campos poses next to the KitchenAid mixer and other prizes she won after placing first in the Culinary I division of the third annual CFISD Cupcake Battle for her orangedreamsicle cupcake.